rajshahdev/stockwatch/readme.md

 ### Conclusion

-In this article we used Python and Flask to make a simple stock market API that can pull data form Yahoo Finance and then apply it to create a simple website that shows a stock market chart.
+In this article we used Python and Django to make a simple stock market API that can pull data form api and then apply it to create a simple website that shows a stock market chart.